Table of Contents

 - Make a small side partition and add a little volume to the crown by backcombing the hair with a rattail comb.

 - Take a curling brush of wider barrel and curl up the hair starting right from the nape of the neck.
-It should give you large, fluffy curls, thereby giving your hair a beautiful wavy look.
+It should give you large, fluffy curls and a wavy look.

 Wrapping the hair under and around the barrel of a 1.5-inch curling iron will give you curls away from your face and cooling it in a velcro roller will retain the shape longer.
 For a unified ’50s-style wave, brush the curls lightly with a paddle brush (1).